-Once you’ve seen the top sights in Rome such as the Colosseum, Trevi Fountain and the Vatican, your eyes start to glaze over.
-Tourist fatigue seeps through your body and you feel completely churched out.
-What else is there to do in Rome, you wonder.
-Before you resort to drinking vino and eating gelato (though that’s fun too) for the rest of your trip, check out these 12 fun and unusual things to do in Rome – hidden gems and fun city secrets that will get you excited about sightseeing again.
+Once you’ve seen the top sights in Rome such as the Colosseum, Trevi Fountain and the Vatican, your eyes start to glaze over, tourist fatigue seeps through your body and you feel completely churched out.
+Before you resort to drinking vino all night and eating gelato all day (though that’s fun too), check out these 12 fun and unusual things to do in Rome.

 Breakfast at the Vatican